Louisiana Creole cuisine: Desserts

-Sugar first arrived in Louisiana from Santo Domingo in the mid-1700s.
-Sugarcane could be chewed plain, and it was not until 1795 that Etienne de Bore mastered the process of crystallizing sugar at his plantation (present day Audubon Park) in New Orleans.
+Sugar first arrived in Louisiana from Saint-Domingue in the mid-1700s.
+Sugarcane could be chewed plain, and it was not until 1795 that Etienne de Boré mastered the process of crystallizing sugar at his plantation (present day Audubon Park) in New Orleans.

 Sugar began to replace cotton as the local cash crop and by 1840 the state was home to over 1,500 sugar mills and by 1860 over 300,000 slaves worked in various aspects of sugar production.
 Slave labor was needed not only in the fields, but also supported agricultural activities in other skilled roles like carpentry and metalworking.
 Louisiana accounted for around 90% of all national sugar production in the antebellum era.

-One of the tradition southern desserts of the antebellum era was Sally Lunn bread.
-Made with butter and eggs, the bread had a texture similar to cake.
-During the Civil War, when some staple ingredients were unavailable, southern cooks substituted cornflour, rice flour or potatoes for wheat flour, and honey for sugar.

-Creole cuisine is known for desserts like king cake, praline, and sweet dough pie.
+Creole cuisine is known for desserts like king cake, pralines, and sweet dough pie.
 Regional desserts feature local fruits and nuts, such as berries, figs and pecans.
 In the early 20th century cane syrup became a staple ingredient, and is used in recipes for pecan pie, gingerbread, spice cookies, and gateau de sirop, or served plain with pancakes or hot buttermilk biscuits, similar to maple syrup in the cuisine of New England.